What message did China send by choosing Uyghur torchbearer?

 Born in Xinjiang’s far-northwestern Altay prefecture that borders Kazakhstan, Russia and Mongolia, she was first coached by her father, himself a pioneer in Chinese cross-country skiing.
 The practice of using felt-lined skis to travel and hunt in the region is believed to date back thousands of years.

-In recent years, Yilamujiang has competed extensively abroad and began her Beijing Olympics campaign Saturday.
+In recent years, Yilamujiang has competed extensively abroad and begins her Beijing Olympics campaign Saturday.

 The fact her parents are both government employees provides the right sort of background to receive the government’s political and financial support required by virtually all elite Chinese athletes.